Ensuring we run efficiently and effectively

 They meet quarterly to evaluate our operational and financial performance, and review our strategies to ensure that we can continue to grow and improve the lives of more people in one of the world’s poorest countries.
 Our Trustees are a vital part of our management structure, and they also have to be able to play a good game of table tennis!

-Having spent some time at Mwaya Beach, I instantly fell in love with the charity, those that work for it and those who we help.
+Having spent some time at Mwaya Beach whilst on a work sabbatical, I instantly fell in love with the charity, those that work for it and those whom we help.
 Ripple Africa has an incredible ethos ‘providing a hand up, not a hand out’, and is true to this mantra in everything it does – thanks largely to its inspirational founders Geoff and Liz Furber.
 This way of working works in Malawi, and the benefits to the locals that the charity has provided are clear to see throughout the area.

 In 2003, my 17 year old daughter and two friends raised money to build Mwaya Community Library and then went out for five weeks as volunteers.
 As a ‘Worried Mother’, I arranged a family visit to Mwaya at the end of their trip to see what it was all about, and the rest, as they say, is history.
 We became involved with the tree planting and forest conservation projects, and I was delighted to be invited to become a Trustee in 2011.